STARTING A NEW OPTOMETRY ASSOCIATION

 Types of Legislation

-- Generally, if it is the legal/statement of Law that you need, then it is the Act that is required.
+- Generally, if it is the legal/statement of Law that you need, then it is an Act that is required.
 This is also referred to as primary legislation.

 - Health Act:

-- Primary legislation passed by the Parliament in a country.
+- Primary legislation passed by the Parliament/legislative or equivalent body in a country.

 - Defines the broad legal framework for the profession